|

 Very easy and no special care is needed to keep the Rosy-fin Fairy Wrasse or Hooded Fairy Wrasse in the aquarium, and it will accept almost any food.
 It is not aggressive or territorial but a large male may fight with new comers of the tank or dart quickly into a crevice when an aggressive fish approaches.
 The tank should be well decorated with rocks/ corals with many hiding places.
 It may frighten and jump out, so the aquarium should be firmly covered on the top.
 It will do well kept together with larger but non-aggressive species.

-The Rosy-fin Fairy Wrasse or Hooded Fairy Wrasse would be a good choice for any reef-type aquarium, doing well in coral-rich tank with sessile inverts and/ or a fish community tank, but it may harm some small species of shrimps.
+The Rosy-fin Fairy Wrasse or Hooded Fairy Wrasse would be a good choice for any reef-type aquarium, doing well in coral-rich aquariums with sessile inverts and/ or a fish community tank, but it may harm some small species of shrimps.
 Select tank mates that are not very aggressive.
 Larger and rather territorial angelfishes like the members of Centropyge, Apolemichthys, Genicanthus, Chaetodontoplus and Pygoplites will be acceptable.
 Smaller cardinalfishes, gobies, tilefishes, butterflyfishes, fairy basslets, other fairies and flasher wrasses, etc. can be kept together.

 I have kept six specimens of this species of 7-8 cm long males (from Vanuatu) and a 3 cm long female (from Holmes Reef) in a fish only tank with some other several fairy and flasher wrasses without any trouble.